 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 Hard money loans are short-term loans backed by a collateral asset, typically some form of real estate.
-They are funded by private investors rather than depositors at a banking institution.
-The fact that the money is privately funded gives lenders more leeway when determining which loans to approve and which to deny.
+They are funded by a private investor rather than depositors at a banking institution.
+The fact that the money is privately funded gives lenders more leeway when determining which loans to approve and deny.

-When you apply for a hard money loan, it’s important to recognize that each private lender might have their own unique underwriting requirements.
-Two private lenders might handle a loan application in very different ways; however, a hard money loan generally always comes back to the value of the collateral asset.
-The borrower requests a percentage of the value of the collateral asset as a loan, which is known as the loan-to-value ratio.
+When applying for a hard money loan, it’s essential to recognize that each private lender might have unique underwriting requirements.
+Two private lenders might handle a loan application in very different ways; however, a hard money loan generally comes back to the value of the collateral asset.
+You’ll request a percentage of the value of the collateral asset as a loan, which is known as the loan-to-value ratio.

 Generally, lenders charge points (or 1% of the loan value each) that are due at the closing of the loan, as well as the principal and its interest.
-Depending on the terms of the loan, this can become quite expensive.
-Here’s a breakdown to simplify it.
+Depending on the loan’s terms, this can become quite expensive.
+Here’s a breakdown to simplify the process.

 “Hard money lenders typically charge between 8% and 15% interest, which may depend on the credit history and experience of the borrower,” said Melanie Hartmann, owner of Creo Home Buyers.
 “The borrower’s relationship with the lender may also have an impact on the interest rate.
 Additionally, hard money lenders typically charge points that can either be paid upfront or added to the principal balance of the loan.”

-Most hard money loans carry a 12-month term, but it’s not unheard of to find a two- to five-year one.
+Most hard money loans carry a 12-month term, but it’s not unheard of to find a two- to five-year term.

 Some private lenders do require a deposit upon signing.
-The amount is generally based on the risk profile of the deal, which includes the additional elements of a borrower’s history, such as their credit score.
-The deposit could be 5% to 25% of the total value of the loan, Hornik said.
+The amount is generally based on the deal’s risk profile, including additional elements of the borrower’s history, such as their business credit score.
+The deposit could be 5% to 25% of the total value of the loan.

-Conventional lenders must abide by strict underwriting requirements.
+A conventional lender must abide by strict underwriting requirements.
 A mediocre credit score or poor debt-to-income ratio can preclude businesses from obtaining a loan.
-Banks also typically cap the number of loans they will give to one individual or business entity.
+Banks also typically cap the number of loans they’ll give to one individual or business entity.
 Hard money loans could be a way to secure more funding when you already have multiple conventional loans.

 “If you have less-than-stellar credit, then hard money loans are great because the underwriting is based on the asset, not your credit history,” said Shawn Breyer, owner of Breyer Home Buyers.
 “Banks [also] limit the number of conventional loans that an individual can have at one time.
 Since hard money loans are not based on the individual, the number of loans is not restricted.”

 Private lenders offering hard money loans have more approval flexibility because the money comes from private investors.
-Businesses that can’t get a conventional loan often seek out private lenders instead.
+Businesses that can’t get conventional financing often seek out private lenders instead.

-Plenty of businesses that are capable of landing a conventional loan still go to private lenders, because their application processes are much quicker.
+Many businesses that could land a conventional loan still go to private lenders because their application processes are much quicker.

-Hard money loans are useful for construction and rehabilitation projects as well as real estate acquisition.
+Hard money financing is useful for construction and rehabilitation projects as well as real estate acquisition.
 A short-term hard money loan for these purposes lets you use the property as collateral and clear the debt from your books quickly.
-For businesses that want a short-term or small-dollar loan, hard money loans are more effective than conventional lenders.
+For businesses that want a short-term or small-dollar loan, hard money loans are more effective than conventional ones.